metricly/hugo-www-site/content/blog/posts/2019/aws-reserved-instances-marketplace.md

 author = "Mike Mackrory"
 category = "Cloud Cost Management" date = "2019-07-30T04:00:00+00:00"
-description = ""
-draft = true
-featured = false
-layout = "single"
-new-featured-image = "/metricly_marketplace-4x1.png"
-thumbnail = "/metricly_marketplace-2x1.png"
-thumbnail-image = false
-title = "AWS Reserved Instances Marketplace" url = "/aws-reserved-instances-marketplace/"
+description = "We explore what the AWS Reserved Instance (RI) Marketplace is, and how to use it.
+We'll also cover good-to-know restrictions, limitations, and financial considerations of using it." featured = false layout = "single" new-featured-image = "/metricly_marketplace-4x1.png" thumbnail = "/metricly_marketplace-2x1.png" thumbnail-image = false title = "Using The AWS Reserved Instances Marketplace" url = "/aws-reserved-instances-marketplace/"

 +++
-In a previous article, I introduced the concept of Reserved Instances and discussed the importance of strategic planning to ensure that your plans to save money don’t end up costing you more in the long run.
+In a previous article, [I introduced the concept of Reserved Instances](/ec2-reserved-instance-basics/) and discussed the importance of strategic planning to ensure that your plans to save money don’t end up costing you more in the long run.
 In this article, we’re going to talk about the Amazon Web Services (AWS) Reserved Instance (RI) Marketplace.

 The RI Marketplace can be a useful place to sell your excess capacity, and it can also be a handy resource if you’re looking for RI capacity with a shorter term commitment.
 Let’s explore the RI marketplace, and discuss everything you need to know to take full advantage of it.

-**Introduction to the RI Marketplace**
+### Introduction to the RI Marketplace

 AWS hosts the RI Marketplace, which supports the sale of Reserved Instances by AWS and third parties.
 Sales are limited to Amazon EC2 Standard Reserved Instances, and while instances are listed free of charge, AWS charges a 12% service fee on the total upfront price of an instance.